kensparby/fem-url-shortener/README.md

 ### What I learned

-This one took a good while as I wanted to learn and use NextJS for this challenge, and so I spent a few days really testing out and learning before even getting started.
+This one took a good while as I wanted to learn and use NextJS for this challenge, and so I spent a few days really testing out and learning before even getting started, and then another three days building the challenge.

 I got a lot of good practice with both the `Pages` and the `App` routers in NextJS, and I also decided on trying Tailwind again; still not impressed with the spaghetti code it turns into and how cumbersome it is to change things once said spaghetti code is a fact.
 I don't know, I just find writing CSS/SCSS much more enjoyable and far easier to handle.

 NextJS is now a permanent part of my toolbox though, and I absolutely love using it.
 12/10, would recommend.

+I opted for not adhering to the challenge requirement of the created links to persist past browser refresh, as that just seems like poor UX...?
+They're instead stored in state and will persist *until* the browser is refreshed.

+On a fun sidenote, I wasted over an hour on debugging a `setTimeout()` that just would not run.
+I figured this had to be some quirk of NextJS until I tried it in another browser and it immediately worked as expected.
+Caching issues are always fun :)

 ### Continued development